-40.1 Law 40 shall apply except that the incoming batsman must be in position to take guard or for his partner to be ready to receive the next ball within 60 seconds of the fall of the previous wicket or the retirement of a batsman.
-The incoming batsman is expected to be ready to make his way to the wicket immediately, and is expected to jog to the wicket.
-Umpires shall strictly apply Law 41.10 (Batsman wasting time).
+40.1 Law 40 shall apply except that the incoming batter must be in position to take guard or for his/her partner to be ready to receive the next ball within 60 seconds of the fall of the previous wicket or the retirement of a batter.
+The incoming batter is expected to be ready to make his/her way to the wicket immediately, and is expected to jog to the wicket.
+Umpires shall strictly apply Law 41.10 (Batter wasting time).